Skip to main content

 What This Opens for Your Automation Projects

 The real impact of Nemotron 3 Nano Omni isn't just in cost.
-It's in the new use cases that become accessible:
+It's in the new use cases that become economically and technically accessible:

-- Technical support with photo: the customer photos their problem, the agent understands ALL the context (image + audio or text message) and responds
+• Technical support with photo: the customer photographs their problem, the agent understands ALL the context (image + audio or text message) and responds

 These use cases were theoretically possible before, but economically non-viable.
-They now become viable.
+They now become viable for SMBs with a normal automation budget.

 You have a multimodal use case to automate?
 Our n8n + NVIDIA NIM experts offer a functional prototype in 5 days.